Kansas State vs. TCU NCAA Football Odds, Plays and Insights | October 30, 2021

 TCU Stats and Trends

-- TCU is 1-4 against the spread and 3-3 overall when the team records more than 24.6 points.
+- TCU is 1-4 against the spread and 3-3 overall when the team puts up more than 24.6 points.

 - The Horned Frogs have turned the ball over two more times (10 total) than the Wildcats have forced a turnover (8) this season.